-- successfully complete the liberal learning core; - complete MATH 125 and a minimum of 36 credits toward the psychology major (19 specified course credits in psychology and 17 elective credits in psychology); - present no more than one psychology course to simultaneously satisfy the psychology major and the liberal learning core requirements; - complete a standardized comprehensive exit examination of psychological knowledge.
+- successfully complete the liberal learning core; - complete MATH 125 and a minimum of 36 credit hours toward the psychology major (19 specified course credit hours in psychology and 17 elective credit hours in psychology); - present no more than one psychology course to simultaneously satisfy the psychology major and the liberal learning core requirements; - complete a standardized comprehensive exit examination of psychological knowledge.

 Electives should be chosen in consultation with an academic advisor.
 Students pursuing a degree in psychology should successfully complete MATH 125, PSYC 201, 202, 300, 301W, 301L and 306 as early in their programs as feasible but in no case later than the completion of the first 90 hours of the degree.
-Course pre-requisites must be satisfied.
+Course prerequisites must be satisfied.